-Zero waste to landfill Target: achieve zero waste to landfill at all sites by 2030 Total waste disposed of by end destination Target: reduce overall waste volumes by 20% by 2030 (2019 baseline)
+Target: achieve zero waste to landfill at all sites by 2030 Target: reduce overall waste volumes by 50% by 2030 (2019 baseline)

-Indicator Scope Calculated methodology Unit Total waste disposed of The quantity of solid and liquid waste that is sent to a third-party for recycling, incineration, energy recovery or landfill.
+Indicator Scope Calculated methodology Unit Total waste generated (kg) The quantity of solid and liquid waste that is sent to a third-party for recycling, incineration, energy recovery or landfill.
 Includes all sites in our operational control.
-Waste is segregated at each site dependant on whether it is hazardous or non-hazardous, based on its material properties.
-It is then further segregated into solid and liquid waste, and finally by how it is treated at end destination; whether it is recycled, incinerated, used for energy recovery or into landfill.
+Waste is segregated at each site dependent on whether it is hazardous or non-hazardous, and based on its material properties.
+It is then further segregated into solid and liquid waste based on waste stream and finally by how it is treated at end destination; whether it is recycled, incinerated, used for energy recovery or into landfill.
 Waste weights are taken from supplier invoices.
-If supplier does not provide weight information, an estimation is applied based on the methodology in appendix A. Kg and % by end destination Zero waste to landfill The % of sites which have achieved zero waste to landfill.
-Includes all sites in our operational control The total tonnage of waste disposed of to landfill is calculated as a percentage of total waste generated at each site.
-This calculation is done based on the data from the total waste disposed of indicator.
+If supplier does not provide weight information, an estimation is applied based on the methodology in Appendix A. kg Zero waste to landfill The % of sites which have achieved zero waste to landfill.
+Includes all sites in our operational control.
+The total tonnage of non-hazardous waste disposed to landfill is calculated as a percentage of total non-hazardous waste generated at each site.
 Over 99% of waste must be diverted from landfill for a site to be classed as zero waste to landfill.
 Project waste is excluded.
-Further guidance is provided in the zero waste to landfill protocol. %
+Further guidance is provided in our zero waste to landfill protocol. %